 Write Your First C# Code

-The console class has a Write() and WriteLine() method, this challengs helps to understand the differences between them.
+The Console class provides two similar sounding methods: Write() and WriteLine().
+This challenge helps you to understand the differences between them.

 Write Your First C# Code